Bilasuvar District

 Bilasuvar District (Biləsuvar rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the south-east of the country and belongs to the Shirvan-Salyan Economic Region.
+It is located in the south-east of the country, in the Shirvan-Salyan Economic Region.
 The district borders the districts of Imishli, Saatly, Sabirabad, Salyan, Neftchala, Jalilabad, and Ardabil Province of Iran.
 Its capital and largest city is Bilasuvar.
 As of 2020, the district had a population of 105,100.

 Etymology

-The district's name is derived from the city Bilasuvar.
+The district is named after its capital city Bilasuvar.
 "Bile" is derived from the Turkish word “bilya” which means lowland, while "suvar" means a "cavalryman".
-According to Azerbaijani sources, 10 thousand cavalrymen were deployed in these lowlands during the reign of Sassanid shah Khosrov.
+According to Azerbaijani sources, 10,000 cavalrymen were deployed in these lowlands during the reign of Sassanid shah (king) Khosrow I.